-- we usually provide you with a scrotal support ("jock strap") to make the post-operative period more comfortable.
-If you find this difficult to wear, you can use tight, supportive underwear or cycling shorts - it is advisable to take some simple painkillers such as paracetamol or ibuprofen to help any discomfort in the first few days - you may find ice packs helpful to reduce pain and swelling in the first few days after surgery (but do not apply them directly to your skin) - if your bruising, swelling or pain is getting progressively worse, dayby-day, you should contact your surgical team for advice - you will be given advice about your recovery at home - you will be given a copy of your discharge summary and a copy will also be sent to your GP - any antibiotics or tablets you may need will be arranged & dispensed from the hospital pharmacy - you should avoid heavy lifting or any other strenuous exercise for at least four weeks - your stitches will usually disappear after two to three weeks; you should avoid baths, because this can accelerate thir disappearance, but you may shower - we may arrange a follow-up appointment for you but this is not routine for all patients
+- you will get some swelling and bruising of the scrotum which may last several days. - we usually provide you with a scrotal support ("jock strap") to make the post-operative period more comfortable.
+If you find this difficult to wear, you can use tight, supportive underwear or cycling shorts - it is advisable to take some simple painkillers such as paracetamol or ibuprofen to help any discomfort in the first few days - you may find ice packs helpful to reduce pain and swelling in the first few days after surgery (but do not apply them directly to your skin) - if your bruising, swelling or pain is getting progressively worse, dayby-day, you should contact your surgical team for advice - you will be given advice about your recovery at home - you will be given a copy of your discharge summary and a copy will also be sent to your GP - any antibiotics or tablets you may need will be arranged & dispensed from the hospital pharmacy - all the stitches are dissolvable and will usually disappear after two to three weeks - you should avoid heavy lifting or any other strenuous exercise for at least four weeks - a follow-up appointment may be arranged to review you although this is not usually required